Vagahbond/Vagahbond/README.md

 ### Welcome !

-I've been coding for 4 years now.
+I've been coding for 5 years now.
 Here you can check out a few of my personnal projects.

 Studying software engineering at ESGI, in Paris.

+I enjoy low-level coding and audio stuff.

 ## Have a look at my most used languages !